WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

   - $ `mkdir /var/www/dashboard/shared/tmp/pids`
   - (Sidekiq will create a pid file in this directory upon deployment.
 If it is unable to do so, background jobs will not be performed.)

+- Add systemd services for the app's sidekiq processes
+  - copy the .service files from `server_config/systemd` into the systemd directory ( `/etc/systemd/system` on Debian)
+    - Change the user and group lines to match the user who owns the deployment process (and one of their groups)
+  - enable each service: `systemcl enable sidekiq-default`, etc.

 ON YOUR MACHINE
 -------------